 Since Strive, Ainsley has seen a drastic improvement in his relationships.
 He can now see another person’s perspective, stay calm during interactions, and listen more.
 Usually, Ainsley would be the first to react in situations.
 Now, his new level of patience even has his mother shocked.

 Near the end of the program, Ainsley became a leader in his group.
-He would begin the conversations when other men were uncomfortable to share.
+He would begin the conversations when other men were uncomfortable sharing.
 His goal was to create a safe environment where everyone could work together as a team.
 “I didn’t want to miss any days.
 Every day was something new, something special.”
 Ainsley believes that every man should take Strive and should learn about it in school.
 He even plans to retake the program in a year to refresh his knowledge.

 Currently, Ainsley is looking to take his career to the next level and become a correctional officer.
 He learned that the position can be very hard and emotional.
 But, he believes that what he has learned from Strive can help him to cope with the job’s struggles.

 Each day, Ainsley carries his notes with him and refers back to them when he isn’t feeling his best.
 He feels that if Strive can help him, it can help anyone.
 “I thought I was going to be the grumpy, aggressive Ace until I died.
 I’m a completely different person.
 It’s a blessing.”